voxpupuli/puppet-stash/README.md

   }
   class { 'stash::facts': }
 ```
-######Upgrades to the STASH puppet Module
+######Upgrades to the Stash puppet Module
-mkrakowitzer-deploy has been replaced with nanliu-staging as the default module for deploying the STASH binaries.
-You can still use mkrakowitzer-deploy with the *staging_or_deploy => 'deploy'a.* nanliu-staging can not cleanup after itself, you may need to prune your /opt/staging directory if you upgrade often.
+mkrakowitzer-deploy has been replaced with nanliu-staging as the default module for deploying the Stash binaries.
+You can still use mkrakowitzer-deploy with the *staging_or_deploy => 'deploy'*. nanliu-staging can not cleanup after itself, you may need to prune your /opt/staging directory if you upgrade often.

 ```puppet
   class { 'stash':